firstprinciplesthinking/paper_development_lifecycle/README.md

 Questions:
 - Requirements engineering
+  - How does requirements engineering support the development?
   - What does an appropriate breakdown of requirements depend on?
   - To which type of artifacts within the architectural design should requirements be linked?
+  - How does linking requirements to the architectural design support the development?
+  - How do you identify requirements that should be covered by unit tests?
   - How do you identify requirements that should be covered by integration tests?
 - Architectural design
   - How does architectural design support the development?
-  - What is the difference between an interaction and an interface?
   - Which types of artifacts are used within an architectural design?
   - How does architectural design differ from detailed design?
   - What does the appropriate level of detail of architectural design depend on?
-  - Why are interface definitions part of the architecture instead of the implementation?
+  - Why are interface definitions part of the architectural design instead of the implementation?
-  - Why are class definitions part of the architecture instead of the implementation?
+  - What is the difference between an interaction and an interface?
   - Are interfaces static or dynamic definitions?
 - Detailed design
   - How does detailed design support the development?